Guide To Creating Landing Pages That Converts in 2022March 10, 2022

 Step 3.
 Design Your Landing Page for Your Target Customer

 You can start wire-framing the page with tools like Balsamiq or Canva and then use more advanced tools like Sketch or Photoshop to create detailed designs.
+Be sure to do your research so that you can find the best landing page builder for your needs.
 Your landing page should keep the same look and feel as the rest of your website content to maintain brand consistency.

 If you don’t have a style guide and are looking for inspiration, look at websites of companies that have similar ideas as yours but are not your direct competition.